 [I]ndividuals who are able to realize these three components and develop a belief in their ability are hopeful people who can establish clear goals, imagine multiple workable pathways toward those goals, and persevere, even when obstacles get in their way.
 (Hope on Wikipedia)

 Unfortunately Seligman and Peterson say science doesn’t know how to teach or grow optimism.
+(Update: Actually Seligman has done a lot of scientific study on teaching optimism.)
 But I think we can.
 So how do we do it?
 Here are some things that work for me:

 The first two are things you can practice.
 Practice is a way to invite things into your life, to give them space.
 My friend and mentor Jim McCarthy says about inviting, “A want is a baby have.”

 The third one is about getting to know yourself better, getting to know other people better, developing intimacy, and letting their qualities and strengths rub off on you.
 And the last two, meditating and seeing a therapist, are both practices and ways of being intimate with yourself.
 They let your own inner strengths shine out, which I find helps me be more resilient and hopeful about life.
 Optionally if you like reading, learning about positive psychology (the science of psychological wellness) can give you a bigger picture.
 I’ll write more about positive psychology here soon.

 But how do those things work?
 That’s a topic for another blog post.
 Or maybe the how doesn’t matter.
 If you want more optimism, I invite you to try some of these out.
 And if you have other things that work for you, I’d like to hear about them.